 Gosopodaria Nereju, Vrancea county, second half of the 19th century (1875)

-The house is built on a stone base, out of round fir beams, and has in the front a porch closed with fretted planks and carved pillars; at the closed end, there is a wooden bed used for rest in the summer.
-The hip roof is covered with “duckbill” shaped shingles, and the walls are daubed and whitewashed both on the inside and the outside.
+The house is built on a stone foundation, of round fir beams and has a closed porch with a pierced plank and christened pillars, at the closed end a wooden bed used for rest.
+The roof in four waters is wrapped with a shaped fits in the "duck beak", and the walls are glued with clay and you are inside and outside.

-The house is surrounded by a board fence, with access through a ingenious wooden sliding gate.
-Next to it, attached to the fence, one can see the “merindar”, a space where the housewife used to put water and fruits for the foreign travellers in transit through the village, as a sign of hospitality.
+The house is surrounded by a plank fence, access being made through an ingenious sliding wood.
+Beside this, glued to the fence, the "Merindarul" is distinguished, where the housewife put water and fruits for foreign travelers who transit the locality, a sign of hospitality.

 Subscribe to our Newsletter!